ValeryBruniaux/md2htmlpdf/README.md

 All [pandoc extensions](https://pandoc.org/MANUAL.html#pandocs-markdown) for markdown are usable (equation, emoji, tables, ...)

-At start of markdown file put a [Pandoc Title Block](https://pandoc.org/MANUAL.html#metadata-blocks) to describe your document like this :
+At the beginning of markdown file put a [Pandoc Title Block](https://pandoc.org/MANUAL.html#metadata-blocks) to describe your document like this :

 % The Wonderful title
 % My Name